RajeshBellamkonda/PriceCalculator/README.md

 ```

-## Principles User
+## Principles

-- OOP / SOLID principle: Basic principle of structuring and writing the code.
+- OOP / SOLID: Basic principles of structuring and writing the code.
-- KISS principle: Not to over engineer when not needed.
+- KISS: Not to over engineer when not needed.
 - TDD: Adding functionality through testing